 - Meet all industrial relations obligations as an employer in accordance with the National Employment Standards.

 - Pay the participant at least the relevant minimum wage.

 - Ensure that the participant will undertake work that:

-- provides them with an opportunity to learn and apply digital skills
+- provides them with an opportunity to learn and apply their newly acquired digital skills

 - is broadly relevant to the subject area they have studied, or complements those skills

 - is ideally project or product based with defined deliverables.